Toys-to-life: Disney Playmation (2015–2016)

-Hero Plug and Play (2015–2016)
+Hero Portal (2014–2015)

 A toys-to-life game made by Jakks Pacific.
 It was a console connected to a portal connected to plugs which the player connect to their TV.
 They placed the figures on the portal and they went to the player's game.
 It was short-lived.
-Due to poor sales, there were three themes released: DC Super Heroes, Teenage Mutant Ninja Turtles, and Power Rangers.
+Due to poor sales, there were four themes released: DC Super Heroes, Teenage Mutant Ninja Turtles, Power Rangers, and DreamWorks Dragons.

+Kamen Rider Summonride!
+(2014-2015)

+Kamen Rider Summonride! was a short-lived Japanese exclusive game with a NFC component similar to other Toys-to-life games, Developed by Eighting and published by Bandai Namco Entertainment, based on the popular Kamen Rider series.

-Sick Bricks (2015-2020)
+Sick Bricks (2015–2020)

 A game by Spin Master with Lego-compatible figurines and builds.
 When players used their smartphones or tablets to scan their physical figurines, a digital representation of these figurines appeared in the game.
 The game took place in a small town called Sick City, which was under fire by a villain named Omega Overlord.
 Various heroes fought against him, and his goons would combine with each other to fight them off.
 There were various multi-packs and special blind bags containing the toys.
 While the game itself was free, the additional figures would cost money.
 There were only three waves of figures, all of which were released in 2015.
 Following the third wave's release, no additional information about the series was released, so it was assumed to be discontinued.
 The line was based on a 2015 cartoon series of the same.